Reference

 There is a child field named __raw__

-(bytes) that is optional, and it represents the original bytes of the value.
+(bytes) that's optional, and it represents the original bytes of the value.
 It will only be populated when there is no Protobuf message schema or there was an error when processing and decoding the Protobuf data.
 When not populated, the value can be reconstructed from other fields.

-Optionally, additional fields will be present if a Protobuf message schema is associated with the value of the Bufstream topic.
+Optionally, additional fields are present if a Protobuf message schema is associated with the value of the Bufstream topic.

 headers